We run these 2 day courses periodically based on member demand and capacity.

 You must first join the club and become a member to take part in a course, though the combined cost of membership plus the course fee is less than most commercially available courses.

-All our RYA Instructors at Littleton are happy to talk through, with any member at any stage, what training or practice might be most beneficial for sailing safely and enjoyably.
-You can contact me, as RYA Principal through the form below, or contact our Sailing Support Group
+All our RYA Instructors at Littleton are happy to talk through what training or practice might be most beneficial for your sailing safely and enjoyably.
+You can contact me as RYA Principa through the form below or contact our Sailing Support Group.

 Advanced sailing modules follow on from RYA Level 3, and require demonstration of advanced dinghy control and sailing skill throughout the course.
 We are happy to consider sailors with Level 2 skills and at least a season’s recent sailing (or skill and knowledge at an equivalent level), however the entry standard required is high, and award will aways be dependent on demonstration of advanced skills through out the course.